 If a lot of these seem familiar, it may be that you have symptoms of depression or low mood.
-Depression is very common.
+Depression is really common.
+1 in 5 adults will experience these symptoms of depression at some point in their lives.
+It is the most common reason for people to visit their GP.